nikule4ka/MovieMania/README.md

 - Single page application.
 - Remote DATA-base (Firebase).
-- User registration (additional registration).
+- User registration (additional registration and authorization with google, facebook, github or twitter account).
-- Authorized users can add films to the three lists: Watched list & Watched Later list & Favorites list.
+- Authorized users can add films to the three lists: Watched list & Watched.
+  Later list & Favorites list.
 - Multilingual site (English, Russian).
 - Multilingual search.
 Where you can find film by: genres, film name and actors.